 As an attendance taking institution, the date of the school’s determination that the student withdrew will be no later than 14 days after the student’s last date of attendance, as determined by the school from its attendance records.
 GLBBS monitors attendance daily and will verify missing days with the faculty members on a weekly basis.
 Students who miss two consecutive days of attendance or four cumulative days of attendance per semester will be contacted by the Registrar and will be considered as an unofficial withdrawal, who will then notify the Financial Aid Office to place a hold on the student’s account until the attendance review is completed and the student has been determined to be an unofficial withdrawal.

 Federal law requires schools to calculate how much federal financial aid a student has earned if that student:

 Students who receive financial aid but never attend class or establish eligibility for the aid they have received must return all disbursed funds.
 A student must first establish eligibility for Title IV funds before they can be considered as having “earned” a portion of those funds.

 Unofficial withdrawal – An unofficial withdrawal is a withdrawal in which the student ceases attendance prior to the completion of a semester but does not begin the official withdrawal process or notify the school of their intent to withdrawal.
-Additionally, a student may be determined to have unofficially withdrawn from the institution if the student receives all fail grades or a combination of all failing grades and withdraw grades for the semester.
+Additionally, a student may be determined to have unofficially withdrawn from the institution if the student receives all failing grades or a combination of all failing grades and withdraw grades for the semester.